Jorge Munoz (American football): Utah State

 Munoz transferred to Utah State University in 1994, enrolling in winter-quarter classes and signing his National Letter of Intent in January.
 He entered a four-way quarterback competition during spring practices and threw two touchdowns on four completions in the first team scrimmage.
 Munoz also led the Blue team in the annual Blue-White scrimmage to close out spring practices, but was eventually named a backup to Matt Wells ahead of the Aggies' season opener.
 After a poor start to the season, Munoz met with head coach Charlie Weatherbie to inquire about getting a chance to play, but claimed he was told that he was "brought... for insurance purposes" and was redshirted.
 "I was discouraged and didn't know if I wanted to play football," he said.
 Munoz was arrested for theft and assault – along with teammate Scott Moore – following an incident at a local 7-Eleven on September 27, and the pair was suspended by Weatherbie ahead of their upcoming game against BYU.
 Munoz quit the team soon afterwards and was granted a release from his scholarship.
 In January 1995, he and Moore pleaded guilty to the charges.
-In March, they were each sentenced to 30 days in jail, fined $1,500 fine and paid $260 restitution.
+In March, they were each sentenced to 30 days in jail, fined $1,500, and ordered to pay $260 in restitution.